 We suggest using either wood or rubber mallet to tap the cap on the side at as much of an angle so as to move the cap away from the hub, this should be done while turning the hub slowly.
-The hub cap should start moving way from the hub and then come away completely.
-This can be done without damaging the cap but sometimes its so stubborn that the cap can become dented, if its not too damaged it can still be replaced.
+The hub cap should start moving away from the hub and then come away completely.
+This can be done without damaging the cap but sometimes it’s so stubborn that the cap can become dented, if it’s not too damaged it can still be replaced.

 Removing the hub

-Under the cap you should find a M10 locknut, using a 17mm socket this should be removed, it’s a standard right hand thread (on both sides).
+Under the cap you should find an M10 locknut, using a 17mm socket this should be removed, it’s a standard right-hand thread (on both sides).
 Remove the washer and the complete hub should slide off the stub axle.
-We usually leave the wheel on so that it can aid removing the hub, a bit more to hold on to.
-If it’s very stubborn then using the mallet again, tap around the inside edge of rim in random places may help.
+We usually leave the wheel on so that it can aid in removing the hub, a bit more to hold on to.
+If it’s very stubborn then using the mallet again, tap around the inside edge of the rim in random places may help.
 If this fails then a hub puller may be the only option, these can be obtained from a local DIY motor accessory stop.
 Just follow the instructions that come with the puller.